dotnet/roslyn/docs/infrastructure/cross-platform.md

 ```
 cd <roslyn-git-directory>
-./build/scripts/restore.sh
+./build.sh --restore
-dotnet build Compilers.sln
+./build.sh --build
 ```

-If you do not have a system-wide `dotnet` install, you can obtain one with `./build/scripts/obtain_dotnet.sh`.
-This will install a compatible version of the CLI to `./Binaries/Tools/dotnet` - add this to your PATH before trying to build `Compilers.sln`.
-Alternatively, sourcing the script with `source ./build/scripts/obtain_dotnet.sh` will add it to your PATH for you.
+If you do not have a system-wide `dotnet` install, or it does not match the required version, the build script will install a compatible version of the CLI to `./Binaries/Tools/dotnet` and use that version for all build tasks.

 ## Using the compiler